krypciak-zz/IGB-Compiler-L2/README.md

 - multi-file support
 - sqrt

-### Here is a list of stuff the language does not support:
+### Here is a list of stuff the language does NOT support:
 - objects
 - strings, lists, maps, etc.
 - file IO